fenago/python-minicourses/MiniCourse_SciKitLearn/_scikit_learn.md

 **Summary**
 -----------

-In this post you have seen 5 self-contained recipes demonstrating some of the most popular and powerful supervised classification problems.
+In this lab, you have seen 5 self-contained recipes demonstrating some of the most popular and powerful supervised classification problems.

 Each example is less than 20 lines that you can copy and paste and start